-All trauma patients in whom the spine cannot be clinically cleared must receive a full cervicothoracolumbosacral (CTLS) spine xrays.
+All trauma patients in whom the spine cannot be clinically cleared must receive a full cervicothoracolumbosacral (CTLS) spine x-rays.

 The AP radiograph provides an overview of the pelvic injury.
-This radiograph is also obtained as component of the initial trauma evaluation and highlights most major pelvic disruptions.
+This radiograph is also obtained as a component of the initial trauma evaluation and highlights most major pelvic disruptions.

 The inlet view is taken with the patient in the supine position.
 The tube is directed from the head toward the feet at 45°.

 On this view, the pelvic brim, the pubic rami, the SI joints, and the ala and body of the sacrum can be seen, as well as the posterior iliac spine.
-This view is useful for determining displacement of the SI joint, iliac wing, or fractures through the sacrum.
-Ischial spine avulsions can also be seen on this view.
+This view is useful for determining the displacement of the SI joint, iliac wing, or fractures through the sacrum.
+Ischial spine avulsions can also be seen in this view.
 The axial plane component of rotation (internal or external) may be best appreciated with this view.
 It highlights AP and mediolateral translations, and internal and external rotatory deformities

 The outlet view is taken with the tube directed 45° to the long axis at the foot of the patient.
 This radiograph highlights superior and inferior translations, abduction and/or adduction, and flexion and/or extension rotational deformities.